carpentries/instructor-training/_extras/checkout.md

 <a name="demo-lesson"></a>

-Once you have completed your discussion session, the final step is to sign up for a 5-minute teaching demonstration online [this Etherpad]({{page.demopad}})
+Once you have completed your discussion session, the final step is to sign up for a 5-minute teaching demonstration online using [this Etherpad]({{page.demopad}})
 (or add yourself to the top of the pad if none of the available times work for you).
 These demonstrations are run as video conferences using Google Hangouts.